osarocodes/fullstackopen-submissions/progress.md

 - [x] 3.9:3.11 - Deploying app tno internet
 - [x] 3.12:3.18 - Saving data to MongoDB
 - [x] 3.19:3.22 - Validation and ESlint
+## Part 4 - Writing unit and integration tests for the backend and implementing user authentication and authorization.
+- [] 4.1:4.7 - Structure of backend application, introduction to testing
+- [] 4.8:4.14 - Testing the backend
+- [] ---:--- - User authorization
+- [] 4.15:4.23 - Token authentication